peteroupc/peteroupc.github.io/randomfunc.md

 - **Corrections to any method given on this page.**
 - **Requests to provide an implementation of any method given here in other programming languages, in addition to Python.**
 - **If there is enough interest by readers, I may discuss approaches to generate random mazes, graphs, matrices, or paths.**
+- **Suggestions to add probability distributions to this document.**
 - **Suggestions to trim the size of this document, such as by limiting it to the most common and most useful methods for generating random numbers.**

 <a id=Contents></a>